phytomosaic/vuln/README.md

 ## Why

-Species' occurrences indicate their realized niche, i.e., their tolerance to climate, disturbance, and other factors at those geographic locations.
-Probability densities in niche space indicate habitat suitability.
-If niche extremes (say, >95th percentile) indicate conditions beyond which a species will decline to local extinction, then occurrences near these extremes may be considered "vulnerable".
-Mapped across landscapes, this will permit the targeting of locations where the greatest shifts in community composition are expected.
+Species' occurrences indicate their realized niche, i.e., their tolerance to climate, disturbance, and other factors at particular geographic locations.
+Probability densities in niche space indicate habitat suitability: a common pattern is many occurrences at central values and fewer at niche extremes.
+If niche extremes (say, >95th percentile) indicate conditions beyond which a species will decline to local extinction, then occurrences very near these extremes may be defined as "vulnerable".

+Mapped across landscapes, estimating joint vulnerability for many species simultaneously will permit the targeting of locations where the greatest shifts in community composition are expected.

 ## Run the entire script to reproduce Smith, Jovan and McCune (2019)